pitt-sci-cmpinf0010/Final-Project-Snippets/README.md

 A collection of code snippets to help with your final project!

+*Note: Some datasets in WPRDC have different names for the various neighborhoods.
+These snippets use the dataset from the "Data-Visualization" lab.*

 ### Installation
 ---
 1. Either clone this project or download it as a ZIP